-In the opinion of the BBA, EWI PRO EPS External Wall Insulation Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, EWI PRO MW External Wall Insulation Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Building Regulations 2010 (England and Wales) (as amended)

-Requirement:

-A1 Loading

-The systems can sustain and transmit wind loads to the substrate wall.
-See sections 7.1 to 7.11 of this Certificate.
+The Bu ilding Regulations 2010 (England and Wales) (as amended) Requirement: A1 Loading Comment: The systems can sustain and transmit wind loads to the substrate wall.
+See sections 7.1 to 7.12 of this Certificate.
+Requirement: B4(1) External fire spread Comment: - (-) The systems can be unrestricted by this Requirement.

-Requirement:

-B4(1) External fire spread

-The systems can satisfy this Requirement.
 See sections 8.1 to 8.4 of this Certificate.

-Requirement: C2(b)

-C2(b) Resistance to moisture

-The systems can provide a degree of protection against rain ingress.
-See section 10.1 of this Certificate.

-Requirement: C2(c)

-C2(c) Resistance to moisture

-The systems can contribute to minimising the risk of interstitial and surface condensation.
-See sections 11.1, 11.2 and 11.4 of this Certificate.
+Requirement: C2(b) Resistance to moisture Comment: 02(0) The systems can provide a degree of protection against rain ingress.
+See section 9.1 of this Certificate.
+Requirement: C2(c) Resistance to moisture Comment: 02(0) The systems can contribute to minimising the risk of interstitial and surface condensation.
+See sections 10.1, 10.2 and 10.4 of this Certificate.
+Requirement: L1(a)(i) Conservation of fuel and power Comment: (0)(1) The systems can contribute to satisfying this Requirement.

-Requirement:

-L1(a)(i) Conservation of fuel and power

-The systems can contribute to satisfying this Requirement.
 See sections 6.2 and 6.5 of this Certificate.

-7 Materials and workmanship

-Comment: The systems

-The systems are acceptable.
-See section 13.1 and the Installation part of this Certificate.

-26 CO2 emission rates for new buildings

-Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

-The systems can contribute to satisfying these Regulations.

-The Building (Scotland) Regulations 2004 (as amended)

-8(1)(2) Durability, workmanship and fitness of materials

-The systems can contribute to the construction satisfying this Regulation.
-See sections 12 and 13.1 and the Installation part of this Certificate.

-9 Building standards applicable to construction
+Regulation: 7(1) Materials and workmanship Comment: /(1) The systems are acceptable.
+See section 12.1 and the Installation part of this Certificate.
+Regulation: 7(2) Materials and workmanship Comment: The systems can be unrestricted by this Regulation.
+See sections 8.1 to 8.4 of this Certificate.
+Regulation: 26 CO 2 emission rates for new buildings Regulation: 26 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A 26A Primary energy consumption rates for new buildings (applicable to England only) Regulation: 26A 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: 200 The systems can contribute to satisfying these Regulations; however, compensating comment. fabric and/or services measures may need to be taken.
+See sections 6.2 and 6.5 of this Certificate. and the second s The Bu ilding (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials Comment: The systems can contribute to the construction satisfying this Regulation.
+See sections 11 and 12.1 and the Installation part of this Certificate.
+Regulation: 9 Building standards applicable to construction Standard: 1.1 Structure Comment: The systems can sustain and transmit wind loads to the substrate wall.
+See sections 7.1 to 10 of this Configurate to 7.12 of this Certificate.

-Standard:

-1.1 Structure

-The systems can sustain and transmit wind loads to the substrate wall.
-See sections 7.1 to 7.11 of this Certificate.

-Standard:

-2.6 Spread to neighbouring buildings

-The systems can satisfy this Standard, with reference to clauses 2.6.4(1)(2), 2.6.5(1) and

-2.6.6(2).
-See sections 8.1 to 8.6 of this Certificate.

-Standard: